 The military is an important part of our family's history.
 Serving on distant battlefields from the South African Veldt and trenches of Europe, to the frozen tundra of Siberia and sprawling hedgerows of Normandy, the tales of my forefathers were remembered and passed down.

-My mother's dad, Lloyd Henderson, is the hero who inspired me to pursue this dream.
-Listening to him tell stories of the war was such an incredible experience, and something I will value and cherish for the rest of my days.
+My mother's dad, Flight Lt.
+Lloyd Henderson DFC, is the hero who inspired me to pursue the dream of having a museum.
+Listening to him tell stories of "The War" was such an incredible experience, and something I will value and cherish for the rest of my days.

-Through research and family lore, I have been able to uncover thirteen family members who fought in the First War.
-Four were killed, seven were wounded, and one bravely stayed in to fight the Second War, as well.
+Through research and family lore, I have been able to uncover many family members who fought in the First War.
+Four were killed, seven were wounded, and a couple bravely stayed in to fight the Second War, as well.
 They fought at nearly every major battle of the First War, and reading through their service files has been a sobering experience.

 In the Second World War, my family spanned all three branches of service, serving in the British and Canadian Armies across the whole of Europe.
 I have been inspired by these thrilling, true stories of the wars, reading old commando comics, and seeing the model planes in my Grandfather Lloyd's basement.

 It has been my absolute privilege to honor the veterans in my family, by creating displays to preserve their memories.
 In this section, you can find highlights of the family displays currently available.